-With the onset of truly cold weather now, with snow on the ground that sticks around, water is pretty much everywhere – in solid or powdered form.
-That makes it hard for our furry and feathered friends to get enough to drink.
+With the onset of truly cold weather, with snow on the ground that sticks around, water is pretty much everywhere — in solid or powdered form.
+Birds don’t do as well as dogs and humans at eating snow for water, so that makes it hard for our furry and feathered friends to get enough to drink.
 In fact, in winter, birds can suffer even more from lack of water than from lack of food.
-Today I’m going to show you just how easy it is to help your backyard wildlife friends get the water they need,

-Until one day, I had the brilliant idea of how to do so with things I had on hand, in under 5 minutes (once all objects were located).
-And when you read to the bottom of this post, you’ll know why this is very timely, indeed!
+Then one day, I had the brilliant idea of how to make a heated water source with things I had on hand, in under 5 minutes (once all objects were located).
+And when you get to the bottom of this post, you’ll know why this is very timely, indeed!

 DIY Heated Watering Bowl instructions

-• a light socket cord, such as a utility light from the hardware store, a broken lamp (even those from IKEA), or one that you wire together yourself from a plug, a cord, and a socket
+• a light socket cord, such as for a regular utility lamp, or from a broken lamp (like this one from IKEA, with a chandelier-sized socket).
+You can DIY wire one from a plug, a cord, and a socket from the hardware store.

-• a 25-W lightbulb, such as one left over from an aquarium, a chandelier, or an appliance (on sub -15ºC days, you may need to swap 25-W for a 40-W bulb)
+• a 25-W lightbulb, such as one left over from a chandelier, an aquarium, or an appliance.

-• a restaurant-sized can that contained ketchup, tomato sauce, or canned vegetables.
-The size of this can falls short of 3L – I don’t know how many ounces, but usually the contents will transfer to 3 or 4 quart-sized Mason jars.
-AN ALTERNATIVE: an empty 1-gallon paint can
+• An empty 1-gallon paint can, or a restaurant-sized can that once contained ketchup, tomato sauce, or canned vegetables.
+The size of this can usually falls short of 3L – I don’t know how many ounces, but the contents will transfer to 3 or 4 quart-sized Mason jars.

 • A dog’s bowl